-40 Clove Chicken is a baked chicken recipe, with 40 cloves of garlic, white wine, thyme, rosemary and a little cream.
+Chicken with 40 Cloves of Garlic is a baked chicken recipe, with 40 cloves of garlic, white wine, thyme, rosemary and a little cream.
 This easy dinner comes together in less than an hour!
 Be still my heart.

 Yep that’s right, 40 cloves of garlic.
 That’s two, or in some cases, three entire heads of garlic.
 Sounds lovely doesn’t it?
-Well what if I told you that those 40 cloves of garlic are baked with chicken, white wine, chicken stock, rosemary and thyme until they are tender and sweet?
-As if that isn’t enough, a little cream is tossed in at the end, making a deliciously creamy garlic sauce, perfect for pouring over chicken.
+But that’s not all.
+This recipe also has chicken, white wine, chicken stock and herbs.
+To top it off, a splash of cream is added at the end.
+All of this makes a deliciously creamy garlic sauce, perfect for pouring over chicken.

-Great choices for side dishes to serve with your chicken are rosemary mashed potatoes and a healthy salad or steamed veggies.
+If you are looking for side dishes to serve along side your Chicken with 40 Cloves of Garlic, rosemary mashed potatoes and a healthy salad or steamed veggies are all excellent choices.

 Preheat oven to 350 degrees.